6 Facts You May Not Know About Loneliness

 5. Loneliness can be spread

 Feeling lonely can be contagious.
-The hostility expressed by people who experience loneliness can have a similar negative impact on people, creating a chain reaction of rejection and isolation.
+The emotions expressed by people who experience loneliness can have a similar negative impact on people, creating a chain reaction of rejection and isolation.
 Research has actually found that most people experiencing loneliness are linked to other people who feel lonely and even non-lonely people who are around lonely people can gradually experience loneliness.

 6. Changing your attitude is the most effective loneliness intervention